vivajohn/castclient/README.md

  6. Play order may be changed by dragging and dropping within the list

 **Trouble-shooting:**
-- If files don't play, make sure that you do not have 'autoplay' disabled in your browser.
+- If files don't play or only the first file plays, make sure that you do not have 'autoplay' disabled in your browser.

 **Tech stuff:**
 - Angular 7, Typescript, Html, Css, Scss